 \subsection{Conventions}

 Let $U$ be a scheme and $\bG$ be a group scheme over~$U$.
 We always assume that $\bG$ is affine, flat, and of finite presentation over $U$.
 Recall that a $U$-scheme $\cG$ with a left action of $\bG$ is called \emph{a principal $\bG$-bundle over $U$}, if $\cG$ is faithfully flat and quasi-compact over $U$ and the action is simply transitive, that is, the obvious morphism $\bG\times_U\cG\to\cG\times_U\cG$ is an isomorphism, see~\cite[Sect.~6]{FGA1}.
-If $\bG$ is smooth over $U$, then it is well known that every principal $\bG$-bundle is trivial locally in \'etale topology (but in general not in Zariski topology).
+If~$\bG$ is smooth over $U$, then it is well known that every principal $\bG$-bundle is trivial locally in \'etale topology (but in general not in Zariski topology).

 Note that we can similarly define right $\bG$-bundles as schemes with right action of $\bG$ satisfying the same condition.
 In fact, every left $\bG$-bundle can be viewed as a right $\bG$-bundle by composing the action with the group inversion, and vice versa.
-Let $T$ be a $U$-scheme.
-By a principal $\bG$-bundle over $T$ we understand a principal $\bG\times_UT$-bundle.
+If $T$ is a $U$-scheme, we will use the term ``principal $\bG$-bundle over $T$'' to mean a principal $\bG\times_UT$-bundle over $T$.
 We often skip the adjective ``principal''.
 Finally, we often consider the following situation: $\phi:T'\to T$ is a morphism, $\cE$ is a $\bG$-bundle over $\P_T^1$.
 We denote $(\phi\times\Id_{\P^1})^*\cE$ by $\phi^*\cE$ to simplify notation.